From Trajectories to Integrals — Antiderivatives and the Area of a Circle

 For example, if \(f(x) = 2x\), then \(F(x) = x^2\) is an antiderivative because \(\frac{d}{dx}(x^2) = 2x\).

-- Vertically, gravity pulls the ball downward with constant acceleration \(g \approx 9.8\;\text{m/s}^2\)
+- Vertically, gravity accelerates the ball downward at a constant rate \(g \approx 9.8\;\text{m/s}^2\)

 The horizontal and vertical motions are independent.
 We describe them with separate equations: